shift7-ch/katta-docs/docs/concepts.md

 :::warning
 The access pair is handed to every member of the vault.
-Issue a dedicated pair per vault where the provider supports it and prefer [_STS Storage Access Mode_](#s3-storage) with AWS or MinIO when per-user credentials are required.
+Issue a dedicated pair per vault where the provider supports it and prefer configuration using STS with AWS or MinIO when scoped per-user credentials are required.
 :::

-### STS Storage Access Mode
+### Use Scoped Credentials

+Access S3 storage by exchanging OIDC token for temporary credentials from Security Token Service (STS) scoped to a single S3 bucket containing the vault.

 Use STS to have fine-grained permissions:
 - **Vault Creation**: the user passes a temporary token with limited permissions to the backend, Katta Server or _Katta Desktop_ creates the bucket and uploads the vault template;
 - **Storage Access**: only vault users can access storage.

 :::note[In-Depth]
-Refer to [Scoped Tokens for S3 Storage Access](architecture/tokens.md#scoped-tokens-for-s3-storage-access) for more technical details about STS Storage Access Mode.
+Refer to [Scoped Tokens for S3 Storage Access](architecture/tokens.md#scoped-tokens-for-s3-storage-access) for more technical details about scoped credentials.
 :::

 Not all S3 providers implement the [STS API](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html).
-If you want to use Katta _STS Storage Access Mode_, Katta currently supports two S3 object storage services:
+If you want to use scoped credentials, Katta currently supports two S3 object storage services:

 * [AWS](self-hosting-guide/aws.md)
 * [MinIO](self-hosting-guide/minio.md)